scientific-python/scientific-python.org/content/summits/developer/2025-Nov/_index.md

 ### Work Topics

-The 2025 November Scientific Python Developer Summit will focus on the following work topics:
+The 2025 November Scientific Python Developer Summit will focus on work topics our participants express the most interest in.
+For comparison, these were the focus areas for the summit held in May, in Seattle:

 - **Data analysis**: statistics, optimization, sparse data, plotting, and dataframes.
 - **SPECS**: Community & governance SPECs, new SPECs, infrastructure & tools, etc.